statsig-io/docs/docs/understanding-the-platform.md

 | Costs | TCO is slightly lower.
 No warehouse costs involved. | TCO includes Statsig license + costs incurred for computation and storage in your warehouse. |
 | Modularity | An integrated end-to-end platform that spans SDKs for feature rollout, experiment execution, analysis, and experiment readouts. | Modular: You can opt for the integrated end-to-end platform or choose to use only a subset of capabilities, such as assignment or experiment analysis. |

-Still unsure! read a blog post on [statsig cloud vs warehouse native](https://www.statsig.com/blog/deciding-cloud-hosted-versus-warehouse-native-experimentation-platforms).
+Still unsure!
+Read this blog post for further information: [Statsig Cloud vs Warehouse Native](https://www.statsig.com/blog/deciding-cloud-hosted-versus-warehouse-native-experimentation-platforms).

+## Next steps
 Once you've decided whether Statsig Cloud or Statsig Warehouse Native fits your organization’s needs, choose the appropriate *getting started* guide for your first use case:

 - [Getting Started with Statsig Cloud](/sdks/getting-started.md)
 - [Getting Started with Statsig Warehouse Native](/statsig-warehouse-native/guides/quick-start)

 :::info
 Have a question or need help getting set up?
-Our Eng, Data, and Product teams are ready to answer questions in our [Slack community](https://www.statsig.com/slack).
+Our Engineering, Data, and Product teams are ready to answer questions in our [Slack community](https://www.statsig.com/slack).
 :::